 - They can break if dropped.

-- Slight sense of taste maybe lost due to covered palette.
+- Your sense of taste may be lost slightly due to a covered palate.

 Benefits of Complete Dentures